 If travel and lodging costs too much, look into hiring a local crew in each location.
 Because of successful incentive programs, many states besides New York and California have vibrant film production communities with experienced behind the camera talent.
 Georgia, for instance, has a stellar incentives program.

-Even with the information we can provide, we still recommend hiring a payroll professional to guarantee that all your “I”s are dotted and all your “T”s are crossed.
+Even with the information we can provide, we still recommend using professional film payroll services to guarantee that all your “I”s are dotted and all your “T”s are crossed.
 Making payroll mistakes can result in stiff penalties and fines that can sap your budget - not to mention sully your multi-state documentary’s reputation.

 Additionally, your multi-state documentary shoot might want to look into budgeting for unit production managers (UPMs) in each state.